scalesql/popmaint/docs/DOCS.md

     file_name_template = "{{.job_id}}.ndjson"
     purge_glob = "*.ndjson"
     ```
+* These settings mimic Basic Logging

 ### Advanced Logging Notes
 * All fields are required for advanced logging
 * `folder` should be entered as `D:\\Logs\\PopMaint` to correctly handle escaping in TOML.
 * Setting `retain_days` = 0, turns off purging log files
 * `purge_glob` is only required if `retain_days` > 0.
 This is the wildcard that will be searched in the log folder.
-It filters based on this wildcard and the last write date.
+It purges based on this wildcard and the last write date.
 * `use_utc` is not listed above.
 It allows `true` or `false`.
 If set to `true`, the time reported in `time` will be in UTC instead of the local time with offset.
     * `true`:   2025-10-23T20:01:54.0277865Z
     * `false`:  2025-10-23T15:01:54.0277865-05:00